 Earlier today, I was called up by a regional salesperson of a company which tries to help small businesses rank higher in local listings.
-He asked if I could get a business listed in a top position (i.e., 1st page of google when searching for a term like “seattle insurance agent”) overnight – literally.
+He asked if I could get a business listed in a top position (i.e., 1st page of google when searching for a term like “seattle motor trade insurance compare agent”) overnight – literally.
 My gut reaction was, “Are you kidding me?”

 Well, after I began to explain I have never done it before, he tells me that he knows other SEO’s who can do it and is asking if I can do it to.
 He found me by searching on the phrase “local search marketing seattle” which I currently rank #3 on the first page of results.
 It prompted him to ask me of course since I’ve proven my worth supposedly.
 The irony is that the keyword phrase is not even used in the google search field that often.
 Google currently estimates nobody searches that phrase on a monthly basis.
 I guess Google’s wrong.
 At least one guy does. 😉

 Nevertheless, he began showing me some examples to my amazement and I was a little surprised.
 The caveat was that the city had to be under a certain population and when I thought about it, of course you could possibly get someone to rank pretty easily for something that nobody searches.
 I did.
 The above paragraph proves it.
 At the same time, there is sometimes competition with even cities you may have no belief it would have any value on this planet.
 There are surprises in this SEO business almost daily for me.

 Anyway, the reason why I wanted to share this story to you all is that I wanted to remind you of one simple principle in not only SEO, but in any quality business: things take time.
 Did Microsoft become an overnight success?
 Did Apple?
 Did many of the biggest companies in our world start on day 1 with nothing and on day 2 strike billions of dollars in revenue on their books?
 No. The did not.